larsbrinkhoff/fearless-git/README.md

   readable too.
 Avoid spaghetti history like you would spaghetti code.

+### Keep in sync with upstream

+I recommend never adding any commits to the master branch.
+Always make a new branch for new features or bug fixes.

+Before you make a new branch, it's a good idea to upcdate your repository from upstream.
+Do a `git fetch` to bring in new commits, check out your local master branch, and the `git merge --ff-only origin/master`.

+Sometimes, there can be two remote repositories: your own copy, and the upstream repository to which you will post pull requests.
+I have my own remote as `origin` and the other I call `upstream`.
+I fetch from upstream to update the local master branch, and then I push this to `origin`.
+This way, my local and remote mater always tracks the upstream.

 ### Commit messages

 I'll just copy from the "git commit" man page: